 We will be using a set up similar to the one you used in the previous lab.
 The air track will stay flat for the entire experiment, so you will first need to make sure it's level.
-Place two photogates along the air track, one 30 centimeters from the pulley and the other 80 centimeters from the pulley.
 Attach the string to the cart and place the string over the pulley so that the mass holder hangs down.
 The holder by itself has a mass of 5 grams, so if you add 5 grams for the holder, you will have 10 grams total of mass hanging from the pulley.